Damien O'Hagan

 Damien O'Hagan is a former Gaelic footballer who played at senior level for the Tyrone county team.
-He played for his county at minor, under-21 and senior levels.
+He played for his county at minor including an all Ireland minor final at 15, under-21 and senior levels.
 While he was playing for Tyrone, the county won three Ulster Senior Football Championship (SFC) titles but never won the All-Ireland Senior Football Championship.
 He won an All Star Award in 1986, when he was part of the first Tyrone team to reach the All-Ireland SFC final, lost to Kerry by a scoreline of 2–15 to 1–10.